Dear Landlord: Critical reception

-In Crawdaddy (May 1968), Jon Landau praised the song, although its target was unclear, for having "No reliance on exagggerated mannerisms but a simple and direct statement", and noted that the "melodic structure of the song is one of the most sophisticated Dylan has ever devised".
+In Crawdaddy (May 1968), Jon Landau praised the song, although its target was unclear, for having "No reliance on exaggerated mannerisms but a simple and direct statement", and noted that the "melodic structure of the song is one of the most sophisticated Dylan has ever devised".
 Paul Williams described the song as Dylan's "most heartfelt performance" on the album, and wrote positively of the contributions of all three musicians, calling Dylan's piano-playing "fiery" and opining that bass player Charlie McCoy and drummer Kenneth Buttrey "pick up on the energy of the song and run with it", without being concerned that the music does not fit any particular musical idiom.
 Allan Jones of Uncut rated "Dear Landlord" with 4 out of 5 stars in 2015.

 A 2009 list by American Songwriter rated the song as Dylan's 30th best, but it was ranked only 186th by Jim Beviglia.